HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 **MR**: Metadata Requirement.
 The term refers to specific metadata requirements for bundles to be able to process in analysis.

 ### Component Notification Changes
-[this implies that DAPS is not a bundle]
-This RFC proposes no longer using bundle-level search-based notifications on primary bundles for initiating pipelines.
-Instead, we propose that a **specific trigger** is used to initiate analysis pipelines.
-This document lists the requirements for such notifications to be actionable by analysis and makes recommendations on overall implementation paradigm with specific examples for 10X and SS2 datasets.
+This RFC proposes no longer using bundle-level search-based notifications for initiating pipelines.
+Instead pipelines will be triggered exclusively on events on bundles of type *data group*.

 ### Notification Requirements
-For a notification to be actionable by analysis, it must fulfill specific requirements.
-Specifically, the notification must include information about the bundles/data that belong to the same sequencing set and potentially need to be co-processed.
+In order for the *data group* to be actionable by analysis, it must fulfill specific requirements.
+Specifically, the notification must provide a list of *bundle_fqids* that belong to the same sequencing set and _potentially_ need to be co-processed.
+We envisage that in the future other bundle specifications might be possible (e.g. search based, as long as they are resolvable to an immutable list of *bundle_fqids*).

-We propose the term **Data Aggregation and Processing Set (DAPS)** to encompass all the different alternative representations of such sets.
-The only requirement imposed on such these representations is to be reproducible and resolvable to an immutable sets of data.
-Example representations of DAPS can be:

-*   A listing of all relevant bundles along with versions
-*   A search query accompanied by a timestamp (to guarantee reproducibility and immutability)
-*   Other future representations as project needs evolve (e.g. linking to a particular project bundle version)
+The *data group* will not force co-processing of data, it will merely indicate that data to be co-processed should be identified within the *data group* and that that group fulfills completeness requirements as per the *data group* type.
+Co-processing will be initiated by pipelines on the basis of a well defined and pre-agreed ruleset that is modality specific.

 Critically, the submitted DAPS will not explicitly dictate the files that have to be co-processed in pipeline instances as this would require specialized knowledge of the pipelines by the submitter.
 Instead, **a DAPS indicates that aggregation of data must be performed only from the list of data provided (submission envelope), but the actual aggregation is delegated to the process of analysis initiation, subject to well defined modality-specific metadata requirements**.